blackkolly/AI-Automation/README.md

-This project comprises projects that are
+This project comprises projects that are comprises microservice application deyployment to the AWS